OccupyWallStreet/nycga4/wp-content/plugins/multisite-toolbar-additions/readme.txt

 6. Multisite Toolbar Additions: Plugin's help tab on Nav Menu admin page. ([Click here for larger version of screenshot](https://www.dropbox.com/s/dt6kkxqsh7yvbfn/screenshot-6.png)).

 == Changelog ==

+= 1.7.0 (2014-03-04) =
+* NEW: Highly improved "Nav Menu" support, all editable menus are now listed as sub level items for "Menus" entry.
+(Could be disabled via constant if needed.)
+* NEW: As per user request I added an additional restricted Site Administrators toolbar menu.
+This is only effective in Multisite installs.
+Those menus can only be setup & edited via WP Nav Menus by Super Administrators - but then they are visible for administrator user roles (`edit_theme_options` capability).
+* NEW: For Multisite, under "Plugins" added "Network Plugins" admin link for sub site admin areas - handy link to network wide plugins page.
+* NEW: For Multisite, under "Themes" added "Network Theme Editor" admin link (respects all Editor disable stuff, hehe! :) for sub site admin areas - handy link to theme editor if needed.
+* NEW: Added new logic to prevent other users than super admins from editing those custom (nav) menus that are used within the Toolbar.
+* UPDATE: Removed all CSS that was added in v1.5.0 -- it was annoying and should not longer be there for WordPress 3.8 or higher.
+I guess this is finally for the better! :)
+* UPDATE: Fixed double appearance of "Themes" and "Plugins" in Network Admin sublevel - now fixed for all instances :).
+* CODE: Improved modular structure of the plugin for better maintenance and performance.
+* CODE: Code and documentation tweaks and improvements.
+* UPDATE: Extended and improved readme.txt file here.
+* UPDATE: Updated German translations and also the .pot file for all translators!
+* *Extended plugin support:*
+ * NEW: Added support for "Stream" (free, by X-Team).
+ * NEW: Added support for "Snitch" (free, by Sergej Müller).
+ * NEW: Added support for "WPMS Admin Reports" (free, by Joe Motacek).
+ * UPDATE: Updated and improved support for these plugins: "WP Migrate DB Pro".

 = 1.6.1 (2013-12-08) =
 * BUGFIX: Fix check for a special Multisite function.